現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer31:

 The Expected Profits shows how much profit (or loss) is generated by subtracting expenses from revenue, while the Capital Planning shows how much cash (cash deposit) remains in the company's accounts.
 As the term "black-ink bankruptcy" suggests, it is possible to be profitable but still run out of cash.
-To confirm the business startup activities, it is necessary to demonstrate that the business can secure sufficient profit and capital at a sustainable level.
+To confirm the business startup activities, it is necessary to demonstrate that the business can secure a sustainable level of profit and funding.

-In general, the change in cash deposit is calculated by subtracting expenses that are not recorded as expenses (use of funds), such as real estate purchases, capital expenditures, and debt repayment from profit (profit after tax), and adding expenses that do not involve new financing or expenditures (financing), such as depreciation, borrowings, and capital increases.
+In general, the increase or decrease in cash and deposits is calculated by subtracting expenditures not recorded as expenses (uses of funds)—such as real estate purchase costs, capital investments, and loan repayments—from after-tax profit, and then adding new financing or non-cash expenses (sources of funds)—such as depreciation, loans, and capital increases.

-Question32: I intend to work in Japan during the six-month period granted under this program to save sufficient funds to start a new business.
+Question32: I intend to work in Japan during the Startup Visa period to save sufficient funds to start a new business.
 In this case, do I still need to describe my methods of securing funds?

 Answer32:

-The six-month stay allowed under this program is intended for conducting business startup activities, and therefore employment (engage in activity other than that permitted under the status of residence) is generally not permitted.
+The period of stay permitted under this program is intended for conducting activities to prepare for starting a business, and employment outside startup activities (engage in activity other than that permitted under the status of residence) is generally not permitted.
 If the funds necessary for living and conducting business startup activities (including capital) have not been secured in advance, it will likely be difficult to confirm the business startup activities.

 4.Other